jonnydubowsky/Processing-Agents/README.md

 Following a termination, the supervisor clears all data regarding the previous agent's abilities by wiping a portion of its own memory.
 All information regarding the new agent is held in the storage space that becomes available after the old agent is fired.

+## Goal Representation and Reinforcement
+A goal value is a label for some unknown state of the environment.
+The correct target state of each goal must somehow be realized.
+The agent stores a predicted target state for each goal and performs iterative changes in order to fit the real state.
+Target updates are based on current and previous states, along with the associated rewards.
+At each time step, the agent calculates the state delta and multiplies each value by the reward and learning rate, which is then added to the target state.

+T  = T  + ∂r(S - P)

+- T is an element of the target state
+- S is an element of the current state
+- P is an element of the previous state
+- r is the reward
+- ∂ is the learning rate